shakaran/scripts/README.md

 * ruby-setup: is a bash script for install ruby on CentOS

 * showcon: is a bash script for print TCP and UDP total connections order ascendent by user

+* repo-setup: is a bash script for easy install repo python script